2sdctharindu-hub/Todo-List-App-Applied-Programming/DOCUMENTATION.md

-# Collaborative To-Do list App
+# Collaborative To-Do List App

 This application is a Python-based task management tool built using the **Tkinter** library.
 It allows users to schedule tasks by date, track completion times, and archive finished tasks while providing **Undo/Redo** functionality.